 |phone||+46 (0)18 471 4249|

 I have always been fascinated by finding patterns in DNA sequence and music and tried to follow my passion by doing a B.Sc and M.Sc in animal breeding and genetics at Tehran University, Iran.
-Then, I received a scholarship from Erasmus Mundus to do another M.Sc (Wageningen university and Uppsala University) where I focused in bioinformatics and did my thesis in Leif Andersson’s group (Uppsala University) developing “Exome assembly” pipeline for Atlantic herring.
+Then, I received a scholarship from Erasmus Mundus to do another M.Sc (Wageningen university and Uppsala University) where I focused on bioinformatics and did my thesis at Leif Andersson’s group (Uppsala University) developing “Exome assembly” pipeline for Atlantic herring.
 I continued this project during my PhD where I was involved in other projects studying genetic variation in domestic and natural population of rabbit, horse, and chicken by using now generation sequencing data (NGS).
 After that I joined Åsa Johansson’s group (UU) and did GWAS for human complex traits analysing more than 1000 WGS.
 During my PostDoc I worked on a pipeline to perform region-based association analyses as well as CNV discovery and their association with disease-related biomarkers.

 During my PhD and partly PostDoc, I explored “dark matter” of genome, regions that are underrepresented or missing from the genome/transcriptome assembly.
 For instance, a large deletion associated with skeletal disorder in Shetland ponies removing two important genes involved in skeletal development.
 This study resulted in a genetic test which breeders can use to manage the breeding programs.
 Also, few examples in evolutionary biology: discovery of sex chromosome in atlantic herring, discovery of leptin gene in chicken. and ….